0xDBFB7/ionprinter/documents/log/construction.md

 Next, we'll need a provision for storing multiple grids within multiple timesteps.
 I think the 1d std::vector is the best option; despite being 2 times slower, it's much more versatile.

+For some reason, adding the boundary condition check makes the system 4 times slower.
+Curious!
+This doesn't happen if I check against the same potentials[] vector.